Proud Lake State Recreation Area

 Proud Lake State Recreation Area is a state-managed public park and recreation area located in Commerce Township, Oakland County, Michigan, near Wixom.
 It is under the jurisdiction of the Michigan Department of Natural Resources.
 The recreation area has a total area of 3030 acre and offers various outdoor activities including 20 mi of hiking trails (9 miles of which are open to horses and mountain bikes), cross-country skiing, fishing in the Huron River, hunting (in limited areas), canoeing, and picnicking.
 A campground has 130 campsites and a 24-person cabin for rent.

+History

+Proud Lake State Recreation Area was one of ten state recreation areas in southeast Michigan established in 1944.